Excitonic condensation of strongly correlated electrons: the case of Pr$_{0.5}$Ca$_{0.5}$CoO$_3$

-Excitonic condensation provides a comprehensive description of the phase transition observed in the PCCO series.
-While some of the points (i)-(iv) taken alone admit more conventional explanations, such as spin-state crossover, we are not aware of a reliable alternative theory describing the exchange splitting of the Pr $4f$ states.
+Spin-triplet excitonic condensation provides a comprehensive description of the phase transition observed in the PCCO series.
+In particular, we are not aware of an alternative theory of the exchange splitting of the Pr $4f$ states.
 It is not clear at the moment why the excitonic condensation takes place in PCCO, but not in other cobaltites close to stoichiometric filling, e.g. LaCoO$_3$.
-The answer may be related to whether the lowest excited state of the Co ion has total spin $S=2$ or $S=1$.
-The $S=2$ site tend to form a solid lattice on the LS background~\cite{knizek09,kunes11}, while $S=1$ states are susceptible to the present condensation.
-Resolving this question is beyond the scope of the present work.
+The answer is related to the nature of the lowest excited states of the Co ion.
+The $S=2$ states tend to form a solid lattice on the LS background~\cite{knizek09,kunes11}, while $S=1$ states are susceptible to the excitonic condensation.
+A phase separation is another competing alternative in the doped systems.

 The low-temperature phase of PCCO is an example of complex multipole order which is detected only through its indirect effects.
-Unlike URu$_2$Si$_2$ or LaOFeAs where the hidden order and nematicity arise from Fermi surface nesting~\cite{ikeda12,fernandes14}, PCCO are correlated oxides and the transition here is closer to condensation of preexisting composite bosons.
-The present mechanism of the excitonic condensation is quite general and therefore it should be possible to find it in other materials exhibiting singlet-triplet spin-state transitions.~\cite{khaliullin13}
+Unlike URu$_2$Si$_2$ or LaOFeAs where the hidden order and nematicity arise from Fermi surface nesting~\cite{ikeda12,fernandes14}, PCCO are strongly correlated oxides and the transition here is closer to condensation of preexisting composite bosons.
+The present mechanism of the excitonic condensation is quite general and therefore it should be possible to find it in other materials exhibiting singlet-triplet spin-state transitions~\cite{khaliullin13}.